sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

 Install the Download Manager to your client machine and download the client package.

-> **Note:** The Download Manage requires Oracle Java SE Runtime Environment 8 (JRE 8) or higher, 64-bit, on your client machine.
+> **Note:** The Download Manager requires Oracle Java SE Runtime Environment 8 (JRE 8) or higher, 64-bit, on your client machine.

 1. Save the Download Manager installation file to your client machine and open it.
 For instructions on downloading and running the Download Manager, see either the [Installing SAP HANA 2.0, express edition (Binary Installer Method)](http://www.sap.com/developer/tutorials/hxe-ua-installing-binary.html) or [Installing SAP HANA 2.0, express edition (Virtual Machine Method)](http://www.sap.com/developer/tutorials/hxe-ua-installing-vm-image.html) tutorials.